LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

 4. Stored Procedures
     - Store procedures allow you to force queries to be run on the database side.
-    - You send it the name of the parameters similar to Paramterized queries.
+    - You send it the name of the parameters similar to Parametrized queries.
 5. Use of an ORM
    - ORMS like Entity Framework help protect against sql injection
-   - Withi LINQ query, any "Where" statement gets packagesd as a paramaterized query.
+   - With LINQ query, any "Where" statement gets packages as a parameterized query.
    - It is not impossible to not have sql injection, but out of the norm
    - [RAW sql using Core](https://docs.microsoft.com/en-us/ef/core/querying/raw-sql)